A Merovingian Croix Ancrée Tremissis, Sutton Hoo, and Declining Gold Content in the 7th Century Coinage

 Parts of the letters forming the moneyer's name are off the small flan, but can be readily understood as "BOSO" (S recumbent) when compared with two similar coins (Münzen und Medaillen 8-10 December 1949, lot 386; and Monaco 15 November 2018, lot 318).
 The mint of the coin (DUNO) has been interpreted as Dun-le-Poëlier, about 75 km away from the Véretz mint (near Tours) identifed for the other two "BOSO" coins.
 It seems very plausible that "BOSO" may have worked in both locations during his career.

 Stahl & Oddy (1992) reported gold contents estimated from specific gravity measurements for a series of coins for which approximate dates can be confidently inferred.
-A major fall in fineness occurred after the reign of Dagobert I as King of Neustria and Burgundy, ending in 639.
+A major fall in fineness occurred after the reign of Dagobert I as King of Neustria and Burgundy (although high gold content was maintained in the coins of Provence).
 My tremissis seems likely to predate this given its gold content, consistent with the higher values in samples from the 630s presented by Stahl & Oddy.
 Indeed, most comparable croix ancrée coins (on a search of similar auctioned pieces) are attributed to circa 620-640 where not given a much wider attribution such as 590-675 or "VI-VIIème siècle."

 Given the broad (though probably erratic) trend of decreasing gold content with time (beyond Provence), the fineness of the 37 Sutton Hoo coins has been studied in detail (Oddy & Hughes 1975).
 According to Stahl & Oddy (1992), seven of the coins lie in the range of 70-80% gold.